 Douglas J. Mathisen, MD

-Chief, Division of Thoracic Surgery, Massachusetts General Hospital, 55 Fruit Street, Founders 7, Boston, MA 02114, USA
+Division of Thoracic Surgery, Massachusetts General Hospital, Boston, MA, USA

 Dr. Mathisen is the Chief of the Division of Thoracic Surgery and Visiting Surgeon at the Massachusetts General Hospital, Boston, MA.
 He is also the Hermes C. Grillo Professor of Surgery at Harvard Medical School.